ImHisako/Equicord/README.md

 pnpm buildWeb
 ```

-After building Equicord's web extension, locate the appropriate ZIP file in the `dist` directory and follow your browser’s guide for installing custom extensions, if supported.
+After building Illegalcord's web extension, locate the appropriate ZIP file in the `dist` directory and follow your browser’s guide for installing custom extensions, if supported.

 Note: Firefox extension zip requires Firefox for developers